SuelenGC/Curriculum-Vitae/README.md

+Hi, it is nice see you here!

+This repo just contains my curriculum in LaTeX, a great, interesting mathematical text format language (also here you will find the latex compiled in pdf).

-Hi, this repo contains my curriculum in LaTeX and its pdf.
-But you also can see pdf looking in my personal website [suelengc.com](http://suelengc.com).
+But, my curriculum in pdf is more nice to see into my personal website [suelengc.com](http://suelengc.com).
+I hope to see you there! ;)

-See you!
+Bye!